uwrit/leaf-docs/docs/installation/installation_steps/8a_configure_apache.md

 ![Infra](../images/infra_app_focus.png "Architecure-Focus-Example")

 We'll start by deploying the Leaf API as a service using `systemctl`.
-A few things to note:

-- Once built, the API service should be run with a service account that is not an administrative user.
+!!! info "Once built, the API service should be run with a service account that is not an administrative user"

-- The API host firewall will need to allow inbound communication on the chosen port to the Apache web server.
+!!! info "The API host firewall will need to allow inbound communication on the chosen port to the Apache web server"

 **On the app server**:

 1. Create a nologin user account to isolate the service from the operating system, and give that account ownership over the API -related folders.

+    ```sh
     $ useradd -r api_svc_account
     $ chown /var/log/leaf/
     $ chown -R /var/opt/leaf/
+    ```

 2. Create a service file for the API instance.
-The WorkingDirectory must be the directory where API.dll resides.
+The `WorkingDirectory` must be the directory where `API.dll` resides.

-        ## /var/opt/leafapi/services/leaf_api.service
+    **`/var/opt/leafapi/services/leaf_api.service`**

+    ```
     [Unit]
     Description=Leaf API Service

     [Service]
     EnvironmentFile=/var/opt/leafapi/services/leaf_api.service.conf
     User=api_svc_account
     Type=idle
     TimeoutStartSec=300
     TimeoutStopSec=30
     WorkingDirectory=/var/opt/leafapi/api/
     ExecStart=/usr/bin/dotnet API.dll

     [Install]
     WantedBy=multi-user.target
+    ```

-3. Last, link your service file with systemd, and make it aware of the service:
+3. Last, link your service file with `systemd` and make it aware of the service:

+    ```sh
     # Create a symbolic link into the systemd directory
     $ ln -s /var/opt/leafapi/services/leaf_api.service /etc/systemd/system/leaf_api.service

     # Make the systemd aware of the service
     $ systemctl daemon-reload

     # Start the service
     $ systemctl start leaf_api.service
+    ```

 ## Hosting Leaf with Apache